-- 17.6.3(a) If the follow-up is to be conducted off-site, this means that there was not sufficient information to finalize the evaluation of the examination.
-Hence the Commission will request the additional information and make the necessary assessment.
-Pending no further action, the firm will be advised accordingly. - 17.6.3(b) However, if a real estate firm does not adhere to the strategy outlined for resolving the deficiencies within their AML compliance program, the following steps below are taken: - Step 1.
-A warning letter is forwarded to the real estate firm highlighting the details of previous discussions and/or communications and reminding the firm of the agreed-upon strategy for addressing the deficiencies.
-A maximum period of three (3) months will be given for the real estate firm to rectify all deficiencies. - Step 2.
-The Examiner will follow up in the interim to determine if the deficiencies have been adequately remedied.
-However, the firm has an obligation to inform the Commission that the deficiencies have been addressed or the recommendations have been implemented. - Step 3 Where the AML compliance program's examination is found to be adequate, a final report is written to this effect.
-If there is insufficient progress, a report is written on the non-compliance of the law and the Commissioners will determine whether or not legal action is to be pursued.
+- 17.6.3(a) If the follow-up is to be conducted off-site, this means that there were deficiencies identified that can be resolved without a follow up on-site examination.
+The Commission will request additional information and make the necessary assessment.
+Pending no further action, the firm will be advised accordingly. - 17.6.3(b) However, if a law firm does not adhere to the strategy outlined for resolving the deficiencies within their AML compliance program, the following steps below are taken: - Step 1.
+A warning letter is forwarded to the law firm highlighting the details of previous discussions and/or communications and reminding the firm of the agreed-upon strategy for addressing the deficiencies.
+A maximum period of three (3) months will be given for the law firm to rectify all deficiencies. - Step 2.
+The Examiner will follow up in the interim to determine the firm's progress in adequately addressing the deficiencies.
+However, the firm has an obligation to inform the Commission that the deficiencies have been addressed and the recommendations implemented. - Step 3 Where the AML compliance program's examination is found to be adequate, a final report is written to this effect.
+If there is insufficient progress, a report is written on the non-compliance of the law and The Compliance Commission will determine whether or not legal action is to be pursued.